WISC-TV: History

 Banner logo for "News 3" used by WISC-TV from 2001 to 2019; the "3" insignia had been in use since 1990.

 WISC-TV first took to the airwaves on June 24, 1956, taking over Madison's CBS affiliation from WKOW-TV (which retained ABC affiliation).
 It was originally a sister station to WISC radio (1480 AM, now WLMV at 1480 and WOZN at 1670 AM).
 Both were owned by Morgan Murphy Stations, the broadcasting division of the Evening Telegram Company of Superior, Wisconsin.
 That company still owns channel 3 today, though it sold off its print interests in 2003 and moved its headquarters to Madison.
 It has since changed its trade name to Morgan Murphy Media.

 Despite being the state's second largest market, Madison was a "doughnut" market as it was sandwiched between other markets where primary VHF signals were already assigned–Milwaukee (channels 4, 6, 10, and 12) to the east, Wausau–Rhinelander (channels 7, 9, and 12) and Green Bay (channels 2, 5, and 11) to the north, Chicago (channels 2, 5, 7, 9, and 11) to the southeast, Rockford (channel 13) to the south, and La Crosse–Eau Claire (channels 8 and 13) to the west.
 Having the market's only VHF signal gave channel 3 a distinct advantage—and market leadership—over UHF competitors WKOW and WMTV, a position that the station has enjoyed for much of its history, even after the advent of cable television put the competitors on equal footing.
 (WISC's former slogan, "Wisconsin's Leadership Station", played upon that advantage.)

 WISC-TV has been affiliated with CBS since its launch, though it was also briefly affiliated with the NTA Film Network during the late 1950s.
 In January 1995, WISC-TV began maintaining a secondary affiliation with UPN, carrying tape-delayed overnight airings of the network's prime time programming following CBS's late-night lineup; this arrangement ended in July 1999, when Media Properties Inc. signed on Janesville-licensed WHPN-TV (channel 57, now Ion Television affiliate WIFS) as Madison's first full-time UPN outlet.
 (WISC would resume its relationship with UPN in 2002 through its cable/digital subchannel, TVW; see below.)

 In 1998, WISC-TV partnered with Internet Broadcasting Systems to become the first TV station in the region, and one of the first in the country, to have a dedicated news website, "Channel 3000".

 WISC-TV commemorated its 50th anniversary in June 2006, which merited a congratulatory mention by David Letterman on his Late Show broadcast of June 22, 2006 (its first program, he quipped, was Good Morning, Cheddar).

 TVW (WISC-DT2)

 WISC-TV's studio in Madison (featuring the station's 1980s logo on its frontage), which it shares with the overall headquarters of Morgan Murphy Media, along with its web operation, Channel3000.

-WISC-DT2, branded as "TVW", is the MyNetworkTV-affiliated second digital subchannel of WISC-TV.
+WISC-DT2, branded as "TVW", is the primary independent and secondary MyNetworkTV-affiliated second digital subchannel of WISC-TV.
 Over the air, it broadcasts in 720p high definition on channel 3.2.